Chloe Coleman

-Chloe Chase Coleman (born November 23, 2008) is an American actress.
+Chloe Chase Coleman (born November 23, 2008) is an American actress, best known for her role as Sophie on My Spy.

 Career

 Coleman made her acting debut at the age of 5 in an episode of the Fox television series Glee in 2013.
 She was cast in January 2016 in the HBO limited series Big Little Lies, playing the daughter of the characters played by Zoë Kravitz and James Tupper.
 She would be nominated alongside the cast for the Screen Actors Guild Award for Outstanding Performance by an Ensemble in a Drama Series.
 In October 2018, Chloe was cast to star alongside Dave Bautista in My Spy.
 In 2019, she was cast in multiple films, including the thriller film Gunpowder Milkshake alongside Karen Gillan, in the romantic comedy Marry Me opposite Jennifer Lopez and Owen Wilson, and was listed as part of the cast for James Cameron's Avatar: The Way of Water.
 She began appearing in a recurring role in the television series Upload in 2020.

 Her roles in 2023 include opposite Adam Driver in 65, with Chris Pine in the fantasy adventure film Dungeons & Dragons: Honor Among Thieves, and Pain Hustlers alongside Emily Blunt and Chris Evans.
-She will also reprise her role as Sophie in My Spy: The Eternal City.
+She reprised her role as Sophie in My Spy: The Eternal City, released in 2024.

+In June 2026, Coleman was announced to join the cast of Joseph Gordon-Levitt's AI Thriller for Netflix.